 Exceptions Where Grandparent Visitation Rights May Exist

-If the child’s parents are involved in a divorce proceeding or are already divorced and a court has issued orders regarding custody and parenting time of your grandchild, then you can file a motion asking for visitation rights with your grandchildren.
+If the child’s parents are (1) currently divorcing or (2) are divorced already and (3) a court has issued orders regarding custody and parenting time of your grandchild, then you can move to ask for visitation rights.
 Along with the motion, you must also submit an affidavit setting forth the facts that support your request for visitation.
+The motion and the affidavit form the basis for your request to the court.

-In addition to a divorce case, there are other types of cases qualify and allow grandparents to intervene by filing a motion seeking visitation.
+Besides a divorce case, there are other types of cases qualify and allow grandparents to intervene by moving to seek visitation.
 The qualifying type of cases include legal separation, annulment, allocation of parental responsibility, dependency and neglect, paternity, or a probate action where a child’s parent has died, or someone is acting as a guardian.

-Once the motion and affidavit are filed, the parents may file opposing affidavits.
+Once you file the motion, the parents may file a response and include their own affidavits.
 If you or the parents ask for a hearing, the judge must conduct a hearing where both sides will be expected to present evidence supporting their position.
+A hearing will happen in almost all cases.
 The judge then decides whether visits with you are in the children’s best interests.
-If the parent or parents object, his or her wishes concerning visitation with you must be given “special weight” because of the Supreme Court decision.
+If the parent or parents object, their wishes concerning visitation with you are alotted “special weight” due to the Supreme Court’s decision.

 A court can only override the parent’s wishes if the presumption that a parent is acting in their child’s best interests is overcome by clear and convincing evidence.
-The burden is on the grandparents to put forth sufficient evidence that parenting time with them is in their grandchildren’s best interests despite the parent’s objection.
+The burden is on the grandparents to show that parenting time with them is in their grandchildren’s best interests despite the parent’s objection.

 Enforceable Order of the Court

 If a court grants your request for grandparent visitation, the judge will set a visitation schedule, and it will become an order of the court.
 The schedule and frequency of visitation will depend on the circumstances.
-A judge may order visitation one weekend a month, or every other weekend, or any other schedule the court thinks is appropriate.
+For instance, a judge may order visitation one weekend a month, or every other weekend, or any other schedule the court thinks is appropriate.
+Generally, courts look to the historical time that grandparents spent with the child to determine what is appropriate.
 The court may also provide for vacation time during the summer, depending on the circumstances.

 You and the child’s parents can also come to an agreement about your right to visit your grandchildren.
-If you do reach an agreement, you still want it to become an order of the court so that your rights are enforceable, so make sure you reduce your agreement to writing and submit it to the court for the court’s approval.
+If you agree, you still want it to become an order of the court so that your rights are enforceable.
+Make sure that you reduce your agreement to writing and submit it to the court for the court’s approval.
+This will make sure that it is enforceable.

 Getting the Process Started